spyder-ide/spyder-docs/doc/overview.rst

   * Fully customizable keyboard shortcuts editor
   * Selection of a custom Python interpreter to use for consoles
-  * Choice of around a dozen built-in syntax coloring theme, or create your own
+  * Choice of 10 built-in syntax coloring theme, or create your own
   * Toggle automatic editor and console introspection, analysis and helper features
   * Options to use a variety of graphics back-ends and display preferences
   * Much more...